Dr Matthew Phillpott

 - Academic Support, Cultural memory, Digital resources, Digitisation, Early Modern, English Literature, History of the book, Manuscript studies, Medieval History

 - Summary of research interests and expertise:

-Matt Phillpott is Project Officer for the IHR Digital Seminar and Research Training Project: History SPOT (http://www.history.ac.uk/projects/seminar-and-research-training), which will place research course materials alongside podcasts of IHR research seminars in an online virtual environment.
+Matt Phillpott is SAS-Space and SAS Open Journals Manager and digital projects officer focusing, mainly, on online research training and developing the new SAS PORT system.
+Matt Previously worked for the Institute of Historical Research (IHR) on the History SPOT Podcasts and Online Research Training platform.
 Before joining the IHR, Matt completed his PhD at the University of Sheffield in 2009, and worked as a researcher for the digital John Foxe Project and as an assistant for the HumBox repository at the Humanities Research Institute.
 Matt has also taught on several undergraduate courses at Sheffield’s Department of History on medieval and early modern topics.

 Matt’s research interests include the English reformation, the history of the book, and early modern scholarly networks.
 Matt is particularly interested in the appropriation of pre-reformation texts by reformist scholars in the late sixteenth-century.
 At present he is exploring the catalogues of historical writers written by John Bale as a precursor to John Foxe’s Acts and Monuments (Book of Martyrs).

 - Publication Details